vperezb/jekyll-now/_posts/2018-12-26-download-file-from-s3-boto3-python3.md

 ---
 layout: post
-title: Upload a file to S3 using boto3 python3 lib
+title: Download a file from S3 using boto3 python3 lib
 categories: [python]
 tags: [s3, boto3]
 ---
 How to upload a file from your computer to Amazon Web Services S3 using python3 and `boto3`.

-### Download a file from S3 using boto3 python3 lib
+### Import boto3

 ```python
 import boto3